konstantintzt/konstantintzt/README.md

 # Hello.
-I'm Konstantin, a rising junior in CS at UCLA!
-To learn more about me, check out my [personal website](https://tzantchev.com).
+I'm Konstantin, a Software Engineer @ Tavily, and Junior in CS @ UCLA.

 # Projects.
-I've worked on many different projects throughout the years, mostly in back-end web development.
-All of the open-source ones are available on this GitHub page.

-Currently, I'm working on a physics and rendering engine in C++!
-Check it out [here](https://github.com/konstantintzt/physics-engine)!
+I'm currently building the leading search engine for LLMs @ Tavily.
+I've also worked on various smaller projects, some of which are on my GitHub.
+Feel free to check them out!

+# Contact.
+Want to talk?
+Shoot me a message on [LinkedIn](https://linkedin.com/in/tzantchev) or by email.